jepsen-io/local-fs/README.md

 lein run quickcheck
 ```

+This automatically generates histories of operations, applies them to the
+filesystem, and checks that they look OK.
+If it finds a bug, it'll try to
+shrink that history to a minimal failing case.

-To find a bug in lazyfs, run
+To find a bug in lazyfs, run:

 ```
 lein run quickcheck --db lazyfs --version be22191019619f3db7908b50fba500a3c9821884